 Top 7 Misconceptions and Myths About Dogs and Winter

 Let’s start with the first one that is the most important for your dog’s life.
 And yes, once you read these myths, don’t forget to share them with your dog-parent friends.

 You Can Leave Your Dog Alone in the Car Because it’s not Hot Outside

 Well, what if it is too cold outside?
 Apart from the cold weather, it may be risky for your dog if you decide to leave your dog unattended in your car for a long time.

 Also, you shouldn’t leave your dog in the car with the motor running and heater on, as it may generate Carbon Monoxide that is like poison for your dog.
 The best and wise practice is to leave your dog in cars along with an attendant.

 Exercising Your Dog is Not Necessary

-Exercise is a Must and missing your dog’s daily exercise can lead to a serious behavioral problem such as excessive barking, tail chasing, or destructive chewing.
-So, if the weather is too cold and there is lots of snow outside, you can exercise your puppy indoor.
-Play tug-of-war, indoor fetch, and other interactive games.
+Exercise is a must.
+Missing your dog’s daily exercise can lead to several serious behavioral problems such as excessive barking, tail chasing, destructive chewing, or separation anxiety.
+So, if the weather is too cold and there is lots of snow outside, you should exercise your puppy indoors.
+You can also play your dog’s favorite indoor games such as tug-of-war, indoor fetch, and other interactive games.